tatsu-sce/isct-pbc-2025/docs/learning-phase-2/00-opening.md

 ## 0.1 Today's Goals

+Bubble is a no-code tool that allows you to build applications through intuitive visual operations.
+It’s a powerful tool for developing prototype or relatively simple applications quickly and cost-effectively.

+However, when it comes to meeting more complex requirements, the functions provided by Bubble alone become insufficient.
+In such cases, by writing code yourself and developing through programming languages, you can implement more advanced and detailed features.

+In this and the following two sessions, we will learn how to develop applications by writing programming code.
+In this first session, we’ll cover the fundamental concepts, tools, and basic syntax needed for web application development.
+In the upcoming sessions, we’ll move on to more advanced development topics.

 By the end of this workshop, you will:

 1. **Understand web applications** - Learn how websites and web apps work behind the scenes